-All SafeSport investigations begin with a report or complaint being filed.
-Those complaints can be filed online, and can be done anonymously.
-SafeSport then completes its initial review to determine if it has jurisdiction over the claims and jursdiction over the accused person.
+All SafeSport investigations begin with a report or complaint being filed on the SafeSport website.
+Those complaints can be filed online and can be done anonymously.
+SafeSport then completes its initial review to determine if it has jurisdiction over the claims and jurisdiction over the accused person.

 A pivotal moment occurs after SafeSport completes its Preliminary Inquiry.
 One of three things will happen: (1) a formal investigation begins, including interviews of witnesses and collection of evidence to build the case against you; (2) an Informal Resolution is reached, where you admit to violating the Code in return for a non-sanction; or (3) an Administrative Closure occurs where there is insufficient evidence to move forward.

-If your case goes to a formal investigation, at the end of that investigation, the investigation report is drafted, and the decisions committee at SafeSport issues its Notice of Decision.
+If your case goes to a formal investigation, at the end of that investigation, the investigation report is drafted, and the committee of the decision at SafeSport issues its Notice of Decision.
 If you are suspended, restricted, or deemed ineligible, you can appeal the decision and request an independent arbitration on your case.

 If you meet the definition of a "Participant" under the SafeSport Code, then the answer is yes.
 In general, a Participant is any individual who is a member, or seeking to become a member, of a National Governing Body (NGB), Local Affiliated Organization (LAO), or the United States Olympic & Paralympic Committee (USOPC).
 The definition also includes employees and board members of an NGB, LAO, and the USOPC.